- Roads, highways and pavements

 - sufficient space so that people don't have to reduce their social distance

 We need to make these changes so business are able to reopen safely.
-If we don't make changes, there is a risk that social distance won't be maintained, the infection rate will spike and we may then need to close businesses down.
-We don't want to do that.
+If we don't make changes, there is a risk that social distance won't be maintained, the infection rate will spike and we may then need to close businesses down with a local lockdown, and that's something we would like to avoid.
 We want people to feel safe enough to shop while still reducing the risk of a second spike.
 Some of our changes may seem radical, but we need to put health and safety first and try to balance that with economic recovery.

 If people feel safe and know social distancing is being managed properly they are more likely to support local shops.
 We are launching a 'shop local' campaign to encourage this.
 In many instances those that visit local shops live locally and we want to help and encourage them to walk and cycle where possible.
 Recent studies have shown that encouraging cycling and walking in centres can lead to an increase in shop takings as users are more inclined to stay longer and use more shops.